mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 EOF
 ```

-We won't deploy them nor test them, but you got the point here, we just added more governance and security.
+We won't deploy nor test these resources, but you got the point here, we just added more governance and security.
 Really cool, isn't it?!

 ## What's next